gsarti/parallel-computing/Assignments/ex03/README.md

 # Assignment 3: Approximate Pi with MPI vs OpenMP

-In the third exercise for the course of Parallel Programming, our aim is to compare the times of computing a Pi approximation with OpenMP versus MPI.à
+In the third exercise for the course of Parallel Programming, our aim is to compare the times of computing a Pi approximation with OpenMP versus MPI.

 ## Procedure and Results

-**Table 1** presents the times of execution for OpenMP Pi approximation obtained from Assignment 1 using a size of $n = 1000000000$ on mpicc compiler with an optimization level of -O3 on two processors with 20 cores each.
+**Table 1** presents the times of execution for OpenMP Pi approximation obtained from Assignment 1 using a size of $n = 1000000000$ on mpicc compiler with an optimization level of -O3 on a single 20-core processor.

 | # Threads | OMP Reduction time (s) |
 |-----------|------------------------|